 Working with numerous families over the years, our attorneys have seen how devastating these accidents can be.
 We are passionate about advocating for these families.
 In some cases, punitive damages can also be recovered in a drunk driving case.
 These damages are intended to act as a deterrent to future drunk driving and are usually awarded in addition to compensatory damages.
 Call The Kelleher Firm to find out what is possible in your claim.

-To find out if you have a claim, please call The Kelleher Firm, P.A., at 833-546-3675.
+To find out if you have a claim, please call The Kelleher Firm, P.A., at 833-546-3675 or contact us online.
 We have offices in Naples and Fort Myers, and we proudly serve people from across the South Florida region.